 Countdown Food Rescue

-Wherever possible, Countdown’s policy is to donate food that is still fit for consumption to our food rescue charity partners throughout New Zealand.
+Wherever possible, Countdown’s policy is to donate safe, high-quality surplus food to The Salvation Army and other local foodbanks throughout New Zealand.

-Since 2011, Countdown stores have partnered with foodbanks to donate surplus food that would otherwise go to landfill.
+Since 2011, Countdown stores have partnered with foodbanks and food rescue organisations to donate food that would otherwise go to landfill.
+This is part of our goal towards zero food waste in our supermarkets, and it also directly helps those New Zealanders who might otherwise go hungry.

-Each year this equates to around $3.5 million of food donated to foodbanks and community groups, plus an additional $1.2 million of food to farmers for their animals.
+Each year this equates to around $3.5 million of food to foodbanks, plus an additional $1.2 million of food to farmers as food scraps for their animals.

 The Foodbank Project

-In 2015 Countdown, The Salvation Army and Nelson-based web developers Lucid, launched New Zealand’s first online food donation initiative, The Foodbank Project www.foodbank.org.nz enables donors to choose items that are most-needed by The Salvation Army’s foodbanks.
+In 2015 Countdown, The Salvation Army and Nelson-based web developers Lucid, launched New Zealand’s first online food donation initiative, The Foodbank Project which enables donors to choose items that are most-needed by The Salvation Army’s foodbanks.
 Countdown delivers donated items to the nearest participating Salvation Army foodbank through our online shopping network, for free.
 We also donate profits made on the items donated to The Salvation Army.
+So far New Zealanders have donated more than $200,000 worth of goods to people in need through The Foodbank Project.

 Christmas Food Appeal

 Demand for food parcels peaks during the Christmas period and stocks can run low.
 To help address this, last year every Countdown store donated $500 worth of groceries to their local Salvation Army centre, resulting in more than $90,000 of groceries for Christmas food parcels.
-Additionally, Countdown customers donated another 750 trolleys worth of food to The Salvation Army at Christmas, helping meet the needs of 17,000 families and individuals who call on The Salvation Army for food assistance at this time of year.
+Together with customer donations, 674 trolleys worth of food were donated to The Salvation Army at Christmas, helping meet the needs of 17,000 families and individuals who call on The Salvation Army for food assistance at this time of year.

 Countdown Food Rescue Partners Contestable Fund